Greg-T8/eJPT/README.md

 # My eJPT Journey
 I am using this repository to document my learnings as I undertake preparation for the [eLearnSecurity Junior Penetration Tester (eJPT)](https://elearnsecurity.com/product/ejpt-certification/) certification.

+You can view my progress [here](/labs.md).

+# About the eJPT
 Training for the eJPT is provided by [INE](https://ine.com), of which eLearnSecurity is a subsidiary.
 INE stands for InternetNetwork Expert.

 ![](/img/eJPT.png)